The Best of The West: 8 Day Ireland Tour

 Day 6: Muckross House, Torc Waterfall, Killarney National Park Private Day Tour

-Today your driver-guide will collect you after breakfast and you will make your way to the famously beautiful Co.
+Today, your driver-guide will collect you after breakfast, and you will make your way to the famously beautiful Co.
 Kerry.
-There are many stops along the way, and when you arrive in Killarney you can enjoy taking a stroll through the streets of this quaint town to enjoy the great pubs, restaurants and enjoy the traditional Irish music on offer.
+There are many stops along the way, and when you arrive in Killarney, you can enjoy taking a stroll through the streets of this quaint town to enjoy the great pubs, restaurants, and traditional Irish music on offer.

 Muckross House